translationexchange/tml-objc/README.md

 ==================

 Before you can proceed with the integration, please visit https://TranslationExchange.com - open an account and create a project for your application.
-Each project is assigned a unique *application key* and *access token* which you will use to configure TMLKit.
+Each project is assigned a unique *application key* which you will use to configure TMLKit.

-While *application key* is mandatory, configuring TMLKit with the *access token* is optional and allows your app to register new translation keys on the server and utilize *In-App Translation* mode.
-When you release your application you should remove *access token* and only supply the *application key*.

 Here's how you would configure TMLKit: